GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 Make an announcement | Announce
 {:.example-table}

-Weak: The General Accounting Office made a recommendation that we take the program under review.
+> **Week:** The General Accounting Office made a recommendation that we take the program under review.<br>

-Stronger: The General Accounting Office recommended that we review the program.
+> **Stronger:** The General Accounting Office recommended that we review the program.

-Weak: Ms. Doe made a suggestion that we require her employer to provide for catch-up contributions in its 401(k) plan.
+> **Weak:** Ms. Doe made a suggestion that we require her employer to provide for catch-up contributions in its 401(k) plan.<br>

-Stronger: Ms. Doe suggested that we require her employer to provide for catch-up contributions in its 401(k) plan.
+> **Stronger:** Ms. Doe suggested that we require her employer to provide for catch-up contributions in its 401(k) plan.

 Avoiding false subjects.
 False subjects are words like it is, it was, there is, there are, and there was.
 They usually occur at the beginning of a sentence and often displace the real subject

-False subject: It is possible that the taxpayer may not qualify for the earned income tax credit.
+> **False subject:** It is possible that the taxpayer may not qualify for the earned income tax credit.<br>

-Real subject: The taxpayer may not qualify for the earned income tax credit.
+> **Real subject:** The taxpayer may not qualify for the earned income tax credit.

-False subject: There is a door leading out to the public reception area directly behind the place the interviewee sits.
-Real subject: A door leads out to the public reception area directly behind the place the interviewee sits.
+> **False subject:** There is a door leading out to the public reception area directly behind the place the interviewee sits.<br>
+> **Real subject:** A door leads out to the public reception area directly behind the place the interviewee sits.

-Eliminating or shortening wordy phrases.
+### Eliminating or shortening wordy phrases.

 Wordy phrases use too many words to express an idea.
 Make your sentences short, direct, and clear.

 Don't say | Say
 --------- | ---